- Office Location:

 She was educated at USC, UCLA and on a scholarship at the Juilliard School, New York.
 She studied voice with Annette Smith, Nina Hinson, Martial Singher, Ellen Faull and Josef Metternich and coached jazz with Phil Moore.
 She studied opera in Italy with Renata Tebaldi and Carlo Bergonzi, acting with William Esper and at The Actors Institute, New York.
 This native Californian has won the Young California Artist Award, the California Mozart Competition, as well as honors in the San Francisco Opera Awards, New York NATS First Prize, and the Liederkranz Competition in New York.
 She was semi-finalist in the Mirjam Helin International Vocal Competition in Helsinki, Finland.

 Jeralyn is known as an innovative artist and teacher.
 A leading vocal teacher in Munich, she taught at the August Everding Theaterakademie.
-She is an active member of the BDG, the German Association of Teachers of Singing.
+She is an active member of the BDG, the German Association of Teachers of Singing and NATS.
 Her students have consistently won national awards in musical, pop and classical singing contests.
 Many are attending prestigious institutions in Munich, Berlin, Hamburg, Essen and New York, and are working professionally in Musicals, Films and Operas.
 She was asked to create “Powerful Communication: Authentic Expression” a course for business professionals at the request of a leading international entrepreneur.
+Jeralyn was invited to perform and teach at the 13th International Symposium for Young Voices in Leipzig, Germany in February 2015.
+She was honored to open the Symposium with a performance from her critically acclaimed one woman show and presented workshops in training young voices for medical doctors, speech therapists, choir directors, vocal coaches and voice professors.
+In Spring 2015, she sang a moving Poulenc Gloria with Concordia University and ‘I could have danced all night, but I chose to sing’, featuring both classical music and accompanied by a jazz quartet.

 She is passionate about guiding young people on a fulfilling path in the performing arts.
 She is founder and artistic director of the kids4kids World Foundation, www.kids4kidsworld.org, a charitable organization which develops young talents, coupling artistic development with teamwork and social responsibility.
-The governing board includes Mary Hammond from the Royal Academy of Music, London, Pia Douwes, Musical star and Christoph Poppen, internationally known conductor. kids4kids World Foundation holds auditions every winter and presents original musical productions at the SchauBurg State Theater and the Conservatory of Music, Munich.
+The governing board includes Mary Hammond from the Royal Academy of Music, London, Pia Douwes, Musical star, Siegfried Mauser, pianist, head of the Salzburg Mozarteum and Christoph Poppen, internationally known conductor. kids4kids World Foundation presents original musical productions at the SchauBurg State Theater, and the Conservatory of Music, Munich.
 The proceeds support music therapy programs for traumatized youth in Germany.
 This project is the subject of a documentary film, ‘No One is Alone’, which was released in 2007.
 It is supported by the Bavarian Ministry of Education and Culture and the Ministry of Family.
 Since its inception in July 2006, the Foundation has raised over $30,000 per year for music therapy programs for children.
 She is currently establishing a kids4kids branch in Southern California.

-‘Songs for a Sunday,’ is a benefit concert for Trinity Kids Care Hospice and is a popular event every winter in Los Angeles.
+Jeralyn is committed to sharing the power and inspiration of music for charitable causes.
+‘Songs for a Sunday,’ which she created 6 years ago, is a benefit concert for Trinity Kids Care Hospice and is a popular event every winter in Los Angeles.
 She is happy to be home in Southern California after many years living abroad and delights in being a Professor at Chapman University.
 She maintains a private voice studio and conducts workshops internationally.
 Her students never cease to inspire her and she adores giving her knowledge and experience to young performers.
-Ms. Glass is proud and honored to sing the national anthem at Staples Center, Los Angeles on February 19, 2014 when the Lakers play Houston.
+Ms. Glass was proud and honored to sing the national anthem at the Staples Center, Los Angeles on February 19, 2014 when the Lakers played Houston.
+She has sung at 2 Galas for the Toberman House honoring Kareem Abdul-Jabbar in 2014 and in 2015, Kobe Bryant.